feedhenry-templates/oauth-ios-app/README.md

 Author: Corinne Krych
 Level: Intermediate
 Technologies: Objective-C, iOS, RHMAP, CocoaPods.
 Summary: A demonstration of how to use oauth usage with RHMAP.
 Community Project : [Feed Henry](http://feedhenry.org). **Community Only, not available as template in RHMAP.**
 Target Product: RHMAP
 Product Versions: RHMAP 3.7.0+
 Source: https://github.com/feedhenry-templates/oauth-ios-app
-Prerequisites: fh-ios-sdk : 3.+, Xcode : 7.2+, iOS SDK : iOS7+, CocoaPods  1.0.1+
+Prerequisites: fh-ios-sdk: 4.+, Xcode: 9+, iOS SDK: iOS 9+, CocoaPods 1.3.0+

 ## What is it?